 PHARMACY IN-NETWORK

 Pharmacy Plan Type Aetna Standard Open Formulary

 Pharmacy Deductible (per calendar \$50 Per Individual

 year) No Family Maximum

-Generic Drugs - Deductible waived
+Generic Drugs - Deductible waived · · ·

 Retail \$15 copay

 Mail Order \$30 copay

 Preferred Brand-Name Drugs

 Retail \$30 copay

 Mail Order \$60 copay

 Non-Preferred Brand-Name Drugs

 Retail \$50 copay

 Mail Order \$100 copay

 Retail Out-of-Network Coverage Not Covered

 Standard Specialty Drugs

 Preferred Brand Specialty 20%

 Non-Preferred Brand Specialty 30%

-Pharmacy Day Supply and Requirem ients
+Pharmacy Day Supply and Requirem ents

 Retail Up to a 30 day supply from Aetna National Network

 Mail Order A 31-90 day supply from Aetna Rx Home Delivery®.

 Standard Specialty Up to a 30 day supply

 First prescription fill at any retail or specialty pharmacy.
 Subsequent fills must

 be through our preferred specialty pharmacy network.

 Aetna Standard Plan Specialty Drug List

-physician requires brand-name, membe Written (DAW) override - The member pays the applicable copay.
+physician requires brand-name, member Written (DAW) override - The member pays the applicable copay.
 If the er would pay brand-name copay.
 If the member requests brand-name when a he applicable copay plus the difference between the generic price and the

 d glucose monitors, prescription weight loss drugs and contraceptive drugs and

 devices obtainable from a pharmacy.

 emales and males, including daily dose, additional 6 tablets a month for males

-for erectile dysfunction. ,
+for erectile dysfunction.

 Oral fertility drugs included.

 Standard Pre-certification for Specialty Drugs included

-Seasonal Vaccinations covered 100% i n-network

-Preventive Vaccinations covered 100% in-network
+Standard step therapy included

-Affordable Care Act mandated female of contraceptives and preventive medications covered 100% in-network.
+contraceptives and preventive medications covered 100% in-network.

 GENERAL PROVISIONS

-Dependente Eligibility - Spouse child Iren from birth to age 26 regardless of student status.
+ren from birth to age 26 regardless of student status.

-Dependents Enginnity - Opouse, crimu in on home billing age 20 regaratee of etadom etadom

-You may choose a provider (doctor or h nospital) in our network.
+you choose a doctor who is out of netw will pay a lot more money out of your or nospital) in our network.
 You may choose to visit an out-of-network provider.
 If ork, your health plan may pay some of that doctor's bill.
-Most of the time, you

-will pay a lot more money out of your own pocket if you choose to use an out-of-network doctor or hospital.
-When you choose out-of-network care, we limit the amount it will pay.
+Most of the time, you wn pocket if you choose to use an out-of-network doctor or hospital. we limit the amount it will pay.
 This limit is called the "recognized" or "allowed"

+amount.